Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ## Introduction

+Batchnorm has been empirically shown to allow deep neural nets to train faster and more stably (less sensitive to the choice of initialization).
+The exact theoretical benefit of the batch norm layer has always been a topic of debate.
+The main difficulty perhaps come from the fact that NN have many moving part so it is hard to put your finger down on the exact root problem a BN layer solves, and whether BN is the unique mechanism that solves it.
+The original paper attributes the success to resolving the problem of internal covariate shift.
+In 2019, there is a new paper that argues, that instead of ICS, it is the fact that batch norm layer makes the optimization landscape smoother.

+Batch norm is a mechanism that aims to stabilize the distribution of inputs to a network layer during the training phase.
+Specifically, the batch norm layer converts the first two moments of the input to mean 0 and variance 1.

+Let us walk through an example of 2 layered neuron net
 ```
+n_hidden = 100 # the number of neurons in the hidden layer of the MLP
+X_dim = 5
+g = torch.Generator().manual_seed(2147483647) # for reproducibility
+W1 = torch.randn((X_dim , n_hidden), generator=g) * (5/3)/((X_dim)**0.5) #* 0.2
+W2 = torch.randn((n_hidden, X_dim),          generator=g) * 0.01
+b2 = torch.randn(X_dim,                      generator=g) * 0   ### recall logits = h @ W2 + b2 # output layer

+In practice, the BN operation
+includes learnable parameters for
+the output mean and variance for
+each column.
+This is done in order
+that BN maintain the expressive
+power of the original network.

+# BatchNorm parameters
+bngain = torch.ones((1, n_hidden))
+bnbias = torch.zeros((1, n_hidden))
+bnmean_running = torch.zeros((1, n_hidden)) # not trained using back prop (used at inference)
+bnstd_running = torch.ones((1, n_hidden)) # not trained using back prop (used at inference)

+parameters = [W1, W2, b2, bngain, bnbias]
+for p in parameters:
+  p.requires_grad = True

 batch_size = 32

 # minibatch construct
   ix = torch.randint(0, Xtr.shape[0], (batch_size,), generator=g)
-  Xb, Yb = Xtr[ix], Ytr[ix] # batch X,Y
+  Xb = Xtr[ix]

    # Linear layer
-  hpreact = embcat @ W1 #+ b1 # hidden layer pre-activation
+  hpreact = embcat @ W1 # we dont need bias term as the BN layer will get rid of the bias here

-##^ want hpreact to be gaussian, hpreact has shape (batch_size, 200) where 200 is the number of neurons, and we want to find the mean and std for each neuron,
+##^ want hpreact to be gaussian, hpreact has shape (batch_size, 100) where 100 is the number of neurons, and we want to find the mean and std for each neuron,
-  ## across all 32 examples. i.e take average of the 1st neuron's value (200 of those in total) for the 32 datapoints.
+  ## across all 32 examples. i.e take average of the 1st neuron's value (100 of those in total) for the 32 datapoints.

-  ## We also do not need the bias b1, because whatever bias we add here, we will apply the BN layer where we subtract the bnmeani.
-BN has its own bias and
-  ## there is no need for a bias term for the layer before BN
   # BatchNorm layer
   # -------------------------------------------------------------
   bnmeani = hpreact.mean(0, keepdim=True)